siva-ratnakar/blog/content/life/Abroad education-First impressions/index.md

 <br><br>

 <center>
-A beautiful dream with excitement brimmed within,
+A beautiful dream with excitement brimmed within,<br>
-The path though slim, held hope evergreen.
+The path though slim, held hope evergreen.<br>
-Curiously I choose the next drill, aware I'm dancing to destiny's will.
+Curiously I choose the next drill, <br>
+aware I'm dancing to destiny's will.<br>
-An unseen hand guiding every step ahead, unfloding a new narrative to the heart's content.
+An unseen hand guiding every step ahead,<br> unfloding a new narrative to the heart's content.<br>
-Now I took flight to the realm unknown, but filled with brightest colours known
+Now I took flight to the realm unknown,<br>
+but filled with brightest colours known<br>
-All that stands between is the veil of faith that thy hand would carry all my weight.
+All that stands between is the veil of faith<br>
+that thy hand would carry all my weight.<br>
-With strong will and a calm smile, I stand agile, ready to embrace and cross any mile.
+With strong will and a calm smile, I stand agile,<br>
+ready to embrace and cross any mile.
 </center>
 With these thoughts, I started my journey from my home country India to Switzerland for my PhD studies.